Views: 9684 | Ratings: 4707

 The quality and diversity in cuisine found in this Chicago neighborhood certainly add to Ravenswood's standing as a prominent culinary setting—especially when your tummy starts to rumble.

-For romantic dinners, Bistro Campagne (4518 N. Lincoln, 773 271 6100) is a Ravenswood/Lincoln Square favorite.
+For romantic dinners, Bistro Campagne (4518 N. Lincoln, 773 271 6100) is one of Ravenswood/Lincoln Square's favorite restaurants.
 This established Parisian restaurant puts detail into its menu and its service.
 The chef seeks out the best organic ingredients from Midwestern farms throughout the growing season, until winter rolls around when the restaurant imports fresh products from the west coast in order to maintain the high standard Bistro Campagne patrons have come to expect.
 The gorgeous outdoor garden is perfect for enjoying a glass of white wine with a plate of their specialty mustard-crusted salmon.

 With the goal of building community through love of food and nature, Chef Iliana Regan of Elizabeth Restaurant (4835 N Western, 773-681-0651)uses her food as an artistic expression of the world around her.
 An elegant ambiance with an open kitchen creates a comforting environment, and the wine pairings compliment each course excellently.Diners rave about the Hen and Egg and the Queen Anne's Laceand Carrots.
 More than a meal, dining at Elizabeth is an experience, and one that you won't soon forget.

-If you're in the mood for Mexican, you'll want to give El Maya (1522 W Montrose, 773-878-1882) a try.
+If you're in the mood for a Mexican restaurant in Ravenswood, you'll want to give El Maya (1522 W Montrose, 773-878-1882) a try.
 Known for itsPiramide, a kind of Mexican lasagna with mole and green sauce, this spot also has wonderful enchiladas, chicken, steak and cheese.
 Another great Mexican spot to try is Los Nopales (4544 N Western Ave, 773-334-3149) with tilapia tacos and skirt steak that are fresh and cooked to perfection.
 Don't forget Garcia's Restaurant (4760 N Lincoln Ave, 773-769-5600) and their spicy pork tacos and burritos that have visitors raving.

 While cheese steaks call to mind more of a counter joint, Monti's (4757 N TalmanAve, 773-942-6012) has more of a bar vibe, with a few good tables so you can sit down and concentrate on your food.
 The cuisine is hearty and there is something on the menu for everyone, with visitors lavishing praise on the ice cream sandwich sundae dessert.

-Mythos Greek Taverna (2030 W Montrose Ave, 773-334-2000) is a fabulous spot for Greek/Mediterranean food.
+Mythos Greek Taverna (2030 W Montrose Ave, 773-334-2000) is a fabulous restaurant in Ravenswood for Greek/Mediterranean food.
 It's known for its pastichio – which is a baked pasta dish with ground beef.
 Customers say that it's better than their old family recipe.
 Thoughtful servers, who really know the menu, round out the experience while you learn a thing or two about Greek cuisine.

 For fabulous Middle Eastern food, try A Taste of Lebanon (1509 W Foster Ave, 773-334-1600).
 With traditional Middle Eastern staples like falafel and grape leaves, diners also rave about the wraps and the lentil soups.
 This is also a hot spot for vegetarians, with a menu friendly to those who don't eat meat.
 If you like your pita bread warm and your chicken salad perfectly grilled, you'll want to put this on your to-do list.